 |

-The Swiss started to use the Enigma machine in 1938, when they received 14
+The Swiss started using Enigma in 1938, when they received 14 standard

 Finally, in 1940, a large number of machines were supplied in two batches

 (5 May and 10 July).
-These were the machines we now known as the Swiss-K
+These are the machines that became known as the

 The machines of the Foreign Ministry were on loan from the Army.